New proton beam therapy aims to cut side effects in prostate cancer treatment

 Summary

 This study tests a precise type of radiation called proton therapy for men with high-risk prostate cancer that has spread to lymph nodes.
-The goal is to see if targeting the tumor and nearby lymph nodes causes fewer bowel and bladder side effects than standard radiation.
-About 30 participants will receive treatment and be monitored for side effects within 30 days.
+The goal is to see if targeting the tumor and nearby lymph nodes with protons causes fewer bowel and urinary side effects than standard radiation.
+About 30 participants will receive the treatment and be monitored for side effects within the first month.

 Disclaimer Read more